majchrzakada/academic-projects/README.md

   <li> After leaving the map, cars disappear and are no longer part of the traffic. </li>
   <li> User should have a possibility to save simulation to animated gif. </li>
 </ul>

+### q-voter

+Q-voter model on the ring.
+Folder contains: <em>qvoter.jl</em> file (Julia language implementation of the model, writing simulation results to .txt files), <em>qplots</em> file, where I create plots from existing .txt files, and <em>results.pdf</em> with created plots and their short analysis (in English).